New Bounds for Energy Complexity of Boolean Functions: Energy Complexity of Boolean Formulas

 \section{Energy Complexity of Boolean Formulas}

 For a formula $F$, let $\L(F)$ denote the number of leaves in the formula $F$.
-For any formula $F$, clearly $\fEC(F) \le \L(F)-1$.
-Unlike circuits, any subfunction computed in a formula cannot be reused which can potentially lead to many gates that output a $1$ on some input.
+For any formula $F$, we have $\fEC(F) \le 2\L(F)-1$ as $F$ has $\L(F)-1$ internal nodes and can have at most $\L(F)$ negation gates as leaves (in the worst case).
+Unlike circuits, any sub-function computed in a formula cannot be reused which can potentially lead to many gates that output a $1$ on some input.
 For this reason, one would expect that it is unlikely for Boolean formulas to be energy efficient.
 As a warm up, we first implement the above argument for structured Boolean formulas where we prove strong lower bounds of $\Omega(\L(F))$ (\cref{sec:warmup}) and discuss its limitations.
 Then, using a different approach, we show a weaker lower bound of $\Omega(\sqrt{\L(F)}-\depth(F))$ (\cref{sec:fml}) for arbitrary Boolean formulas.